1A.1 Minnesota State Colleges and Universities Organization and Administration

 - Administrative or legislative appearances on Minnesota State Colleges and Universities concerns.
-Employees asked to provide expert testimony before Federal and state legislatures or executive branches on legislative issues shall make every effort to quickly accommodate requests, and shall notify the System Government Relations Office of requests so that the Board will be aware of appearances and so the Office may provide logistical support, background assessments and other assistance as needed.
-Employees covered by the Personnel Plan for Minnesota State Colleges and Universities Administrators, who are responsible for providing expert testimony on legislative or State agency issues, and take positions contrary to the Board, must disclose at the outset that their testimony is contrary to the Board's position.
+Employees asked to provide expert testimony before Federal and state legislatures or executive branches on legislative issues shall make every effort to quickly accommodate requests, and shall notify the System Government Relations Office of requests so that the board will be aware of appearances and so the Office may provide logistical support, background assessments and other assistance as needed.
+Employees covered by the MnSCU Personnel Plan for Administrators, who are responsible for providing expert testimony on legislative or State agency issues, and take positions contrary to the board, must disclose at the outset that their testimony is contrary to the board's position.

 - Policy 1A.2 Board of Trustees

 To view any of the following related statutes, go to the Revisor's Web site (http://www.revisor.leg.state.mn.us/).
 You can conduct a search from this site by typing in the statute number.